glass, Five Islands Press (Australia), November 2017

 Rose Hunter’s poems decentre the speaking subject, shifting position from the absurd to the oneiric, from the colourful streets of Mexico to Brisbane.
 Part-diary, part-confession, glass is a delicate and resilient collection, a hybrid language answering poetry’s questions of memory and desire.

-Available for purchase online here: Five Islands Press, as well as in select bookstores in Australia.
+Online here: Five Islands Press, or in select bookstores in Australia.